How To Integrate and Set Up Adyen at the PDC

 |---|---|

-- Select Create a new Payment Device with an appropriate ID
+Select Create a new Device and enter an appropriate Device ID:

 | Field | Value |